 Clare is a patron of the Israeli Committee Against House Demolitions

 .
-The ICAHD is a Palestinian advocacy group dedicated to non-violent direct action against the demolition of Palestinian homes in the Occupied Territories.
+The ICAHD is an Israeli advocacy group dedicated to non-violent direct action against the demolition of Palestinian homes in the Occupied Territories.
 It campaigns in support of human rights in the region and seeks to educate the UK public about the realities of life for Palestinians within Israel, Gaza and the West Bank.

-, a UK Charity which works to support the marginalised Palestinian communities of the West Bank, Gaza and the refugee camps in Lebanon.
+, a charity which works to support the marginalised Palestinian communities of the West Bank, Gaza and the refugee camps in Lebanon.
 The Association provides emergency relief in times of crisis, health and education services and promotes sustainable development programmes in the region.

 Clare is Trustee of Africa Humanitarian Action

-, established in 1994 in response to the atrocities of the Rwandan genocide.
+, an organisation led and staffed by Africans which was established in 1994 in response to the atrocities of the Rwandan genocide.
 The AHA continues to provide humanitarian assistance to refugees, internally displaced persons and local communities across Africa.